minego/phnx/README_DC.txt

 Modified tweet.js to show time of tweet (or date if over 24hrs) in details view and removed "via" from details view of DMs Modified item-no-avatar.html, item.html, phnx.cc, details.html, tweet.js(helpers) and added emoji.js to support display of tweets containing unicode emoji
 Modified handling of emoji display and inline thumbnails to allow for display in timeline and details, details only, or never.
 No longer requires restart when changing preference.
+HideAvatars no longer needs app restart and in the process removed item-no-avatar.html